For information on privacy matters relating to the myki ticketing system, please contact Public Transport Victoria.

 - Name, contact details and other information submitted to or obtained by our customer service department or tram depots as part of customer complaints, feedback, lost and found, or other communications ("Customer Service information");

 - Name, contact details, opinions and answers to questions or surveys, social media details as part of our marketing and competition activities ("Marketing Information");

 - Name, date of birth, contact details, professional memberships, criminal record, tax file numbers, bank account details and other information as part of the employee or contractor or consultant recruitment ("Recruitment Information");

 - Name, contact details, vehicle registration number, government related identifiers such as your licence number and other information of drivers and witnesses involved in collisions with or accidents in or around our trams ("Collision details");

-In addition, in the course of complying with legislation, responding to feedback and/or improving our customer services, Yarra Trams may collect sensitive information about individual disabilities.
+In addition, in the course of complying with legislation, responding to feedback and/or improving our customer services, Yarra Trams may collect sensitive information about an individual’s disability.

-Some of the information we collect as described above may also be used for other permitted purposes
+Some of the information we collect as described above may also be used for other purposes permitted by law.

 3. How we collect personal information